sgawalsh/FarmApp/README.md

 # FarmApp
-Farm game.
+Farmer game.
 Intended as a demonstration of OOP principles.